alf45tar/ix4-300d/README.md

    systemctl start lcd.service
    ```

-To control the backlight of the display, you can write a value between 0 and 255 to the file
+To manually control the backlight of the display, you can write a value between 0 and 255 to the file
 ```
 /sys/class/i2c-adapter/i2c-0/0-002e/hwmon/hwmon1/pwm3
 ```